-So you’ve just received a phone call to say that you got the job!
+So you’ve just receieved a phone call to say that you got the job!
 You are bursting with excitement.
 Before you get ahead of yourself, remember to check your job contract.

 You’ve already messaged the family group, told your besties and posted your “I just got the job” Insta photo.
 But just as you are sitting there daydreaming about how you are going to use that first paycheck, your phone pings, and your job contract lands in your inbox.
 No worries, you think, I will just skim read and sign it – this is basically like the “Terms and Conditions” page.
 Not quite.

 A job contract is the one with a lot of fine print you should not skim read.
 It is a signed agreement between an employee (you) and an employer that establishes the rights and responsibilities of both parties.
 In most cases, job contracts are lengthy but if you know what to look out for, tackling the wad of paper can be a lot more manageable.
 In no particular order, here are some key things you need to look out for when signing your job contract.

 Confirm that the salary that appears on your contract is the same as the salary you discussed in your interview and assess whether or not your salary includes medical aid or provident fund.
 Bonuses are also something that you need to look out for.
 Not all companies offer bonuses but if they do, you need to check whether they are guaranteed or discretionary.
 A guaranteed bonus is given regardless of your performance, whereas a discretionary bonus is given at the discretion of your employer based on your performance.